ofiwg/libfabric/man/fi_av.3.md

 parameter may be NULL.
 If fi_addr is non-NULL, it must reference an array of fi_addr_t, and the buffer must remain valid until the insertion operation completes.
-Note that if fi_addr is NULL and synchronous operation is requested without using FI_SYNC_ERR flag, individual insertion failures cannot be reported and the application must use other calls, such as `fi_av_lookup` to learn which specific addresses failed to insert.
-Since fi_av_remove is provider-specific, it is recommended that calls to fi_av_insert following a call to fi_av_remove always reference a valid buffer in the fi_addr parameter.
-Otherwise it may be difficult to determine what the next assigned index will be.
+Note that if fi_addr is NULL and the FI_SYNC_ERR flag is not set, individual insertion failures cannot be reported and the application must use other calls, such as `fi_av_lookup` to learn which specific addresses failed to insert.

 *flags*
 : The following flag may be passed to AV insertion calls: fi_av_insert,